marikoja/knock_front_end/README.md

-TODO:

-Back burner/future features
+# knock_front_end
+A conversation app built using reactjs for Knock coding project

+## Highlights
+*

+## Future enhancements and features:
-- Registering automatically logs the user in
+* Registering automatically logs the user in
-- Session validation, supply session details to API
+* Session validation, supply session details to API
-- Do not show current logged in user on users page
-- Show 'Logged in as ${username}'
+* Show 'Logged in as ${username}'
-- attachment support
+* Attachment support
-- implement react router (import { BrowserRouter as Router, Route, Link, Redirect } from 'react-router-dom';) -
+* Implement react router instead of conditional logic on the home component *

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).